bertholdm/calibre-metadata-plugin-perrypedia/README.md

 Limitations:
 ------------
 - If the returned publication date contains only the year, the publish date is set to january, 1 of that year.
 If only month and year are given, it will be set to the 1st of the month.
 If there is a link to the "Publications" page (https://www.perrypedia.de/wiki/Ver%C3%B6ffentlichungen_<jahr>), the latest possible publication date is used as the publication date.
-Note: The exact date of publication can possibly be determined with the ISFDB3 plug-in.
+Note: The exact release date can optionally be determined from the ISFDB.
 - Since a metadata plugin cannot fill userdefined fields, the candidates for those fields, for example subseries ("Zyklus"), are saved in the Comments field, line by line.
 - The plot ("Handlung") will be the second part of the comments field.
 - At the moment the title search does only a exact string matching